 Similar to its Baltic neighbors of Estonia and Lithuania, Latvia's aging population is expected to burden its healthcare system in the coming decades.
-With 22% of Latvia's population aged 65 or older in 2023, experts estimate that proportion will rise to 45% by 2030.
-Meanwhile, high emigration (see p.
-1 of Political and Social Relations) combined with low fertility (see p.
-4 of Sex and Gender) result in fewer young people.
+With 22% of Latvia's population aged 65 or older in 2024, experts estimate that proportion will rise to 45% by 2030.
+Meanwhile, high emigration (see Political and Social Relations) combined with low fertility (see Sex and Gender) result in fewer young people.
 Consequently, the proportion of Latvians of working age is dwindling relative to the number of retirees - a situation which will continue to add significant strain to the healthcare system.